iCloud: Notes overview

 In the toolbar of the updated version, you see the Checklist button and the Format button .
 For more information, see Write notes.

-The notes in your iCloud account are also separate from the notes in other accounts you may have, such as a Yahoo! or Google account. iCloud only keeps the notes in your iCloud account up to date.
+Whether you upgrade your iCloud Notes account or not, the notes in your iCloud account are separate from the notes in other accounts you may have, such as a Yahoo! or Google account. iCloud only keeps the notes in your iCloud account up to date.

 Use iCloud Notes from a web browser